cjratcliff/ml-compiled/docs/applications.rst

 Architecture and loss functions
 ____________________________________
-The core network is a 20-layer ResNet with batch norm and ReLUs.
+The core network is a 20-layer `ResNet <https://ml-compiled.readthedocs.io/en/latest/convolutional.html#residual-network>`_ with batch norm and ReLUs.
 It has two outputs:

 The first predicts the value of the current game position.
 This is trained with a mean-squared error from the actual outcomes of played games.
 1 if the player won and -1 if they lost.
 The second predicts the policy, given the current game position.
-This is trained with a cross-entropy loss and the policy resulting form MCTS.
+This is trained with a cross-entropy loss and the policy resulting from MCTS.

 Paper
 ________